nfriche/PuDoMS/README.md

 *Prequisites: Create a MuseScore account in order to be able to download files and modify the code to include your username and password.
 Please note that MuseScore has a download limit of 20 per day so you will only be able to run this code in batches of 20 URLs.
 Make sure to respect their download limitations.
+Additionally, the ID for the download button changes on a daily basis so be sure to update the two occurences in the code with the up-to-date ID.

 ```
 python musescore_scraper.py